 4. Analyze the Speed of Your Website

 One of the most important things that you can do for your SEO strategy, not just for mobile but in general as well, is to improve the speed of your WordPress website.
 Mobile users are impatient with slow-loading sites, and even if you have the most-gorgeous responsive layout, it would not mean a thing if you don’t make a mobile version of your website that loads fast.

-According to Google, 61% of users won’t open a mobile site again they had problems with, and 40% would open a competitor’s site instead.
+According to Google, 61% of users won’t open a mobile site again if they have problems with it, and 40% would open a competitor’s site instead.
 As you can see, the speed of your website can have a direct effect on your sales, and it can either decrease or increase your bounce rate.

 Google has considered speed as one of the most important ranking factors for years.
 No matter your niche, your WordPress website must be impeccable on mobile, both in terms of UX and performance.

 Before the performance can be improved, it must be tested first.
 Some handy tools that might help you out with the testing process are:

 When you bring your data together, you will need to start the performance optimization process.
 We suggest you start with the following three methods:

 Reduce the Size of Your Images

 First of all, get rid of the imagery that is not particularly necessary on your site.
 If some of the images really have to be there for a better effect, make sure that they’re compressed without losing too much of their quality.
 You can achieve that with the help of tools such as TinyPNG.